-Create an implementation roadmap that details the concrete milestones required to arrive at your goal.
+Create an implementation roadmap that details the concrete milestones required to arrive at the target state.
 Use the priority areas, identified in the gap analysis, to identify important near-term milestones and evaluate the overall roadmap for putting activities in the right order.

-- Identify a single role or individual to own the roadmap (e.g., CIO, data officer) - Ensure that milestones in the areas of people, processes, and technologies are all considered and in the right order - Associate notional timeframes, resources, and requirements with milestones and associated activities - At least annually, review the roadmap to confirm or update priorities - Align the Implementation Plan to fiscal year, if possible - Articulate the value delivered by each milestone in the Implementation Plan
+- Identify a single role or individual to own the roadmap (e.g., CIO, data officer). - Ensure that milestones in the areas of people, processes, and technologies are all considered and in the right order. - Associate notional timeframes, resources, and requirements with milestones and associated activities. - At least annually, review the roadmap to confirm or update priorities.

-- Do you have buy-in from key stakeholders for the roadmap? - Do the initial roadmap milestones address opportunities for showing the immediate value analytics brings in the highest-priority areas? - How do activities in the roadmap align with ongoing activities or already planned acquisitions or hires? - What are the key risks that could prevent the agency from following the roadmap through all the steps? - Are steps within your roadmap overly aggressive? - Does your roadmap achieve maturity through measured, iterative improvement? - What are your success factors? - How will you measure them during implementation?
+- Have key stakeholders within the organization reviewed the roadmap and provided feedback? - Do the initial roadmap milestones address opportunities for showing the immediate value analytics brings in the highest-priority areas? - How do activities in the roadmap align with ongoing activities or already planned acquisitions or hires? - What are the key risks that could prevent the agency's full execution of the roadmap? - Are steps within your roadmap overly aggressive? - Does your roadmap achieve maturity through measured, iterative improvement? - What are your success factors? - How will you measure them during implementation?